 We believe that we are a distinctive brand in the field of land-based aquaculture, leveraging decades of technology expertise to deliver innovative solutions that address food insecurity and climate change issues, while improving efficiency and sustainability.
 We raise our fish in carefully monitored land-based fish farms through a safe, secure and sustainable process.
-Our land-based recirculating aquaculture system farms, including our broodstock and egg production farm located on Prince Edward Island in Canada, are close to key consumption markets and are designed to prevent disease and to include multiple levels of fish containment to protect wild fish populations.
+Our land-based recirculating aquaculture system farms, including our broodstock and egg production farms located on Prince Edward Island in Canada, are close to key customer markets and are designed to prevent disease and to include multiple levels of fish containment to protect wild fish populations.
 We raise nutritious salmon that is free of antibiotics and other contaminants and provides a solution with a reduced carbon footprint without the risk of pollution to marine ecosystems as compared to traditional sea-cage farming.
 Our primary product is our GE Atlantic salmon, which received FDA approval in 2015 as the first genetically engineered animal available for sale for human consumption.
 We commenced commercial activities in 2021 with operations in the United States and Canada.
+We are not currently growing our GE Atlantic salmon for sale and consumption, as we have sold our Indiana farm and we have paused construction activities at our Ohio farm.
 We are actively engaged in genetic, genomic, fish health and fish nutrition research, which drive continuous improvement in our operations and may lead to new, disruptive technologies and products that could further expand our competitive offerings.